 Travel with a Goat / Insight TV

-When you get a call from your cousins over at Way To Blue to say there’s an exciting new TV series starting on Insight TV called “Travel with a Goat” and would we like to be involved in producing some digitally-led social video content we couldn’t help but be curious and excited.
+When you get a call from your cousins over at Way To Blue to say there’s an exciting new TV series starting on Insight TV called “Travel with a Goat” and would we like to be involved in producing some influencer-led social video content.
+We couldn’t help but be curious.

 The project took us to Berlin and Amsterdam, as well as London, and involved filming instagram influencers watching the first episode in a ‘GoogleBox’ style to gain insight into the how each of the markets responded to the twists and turns in the show.